 These wagons were associated in particular with BR’s iconic Motorail service, which was launched exactly 50 years ago in 1966 at the forefront of the then ground-breaking “corporate image”, and offered holidaymakers travelling to the South West, Wales, the North and Scotland the opportunity to take their car on holiday.
 Two of our models will be in BR Blue with Motorail branding, and can be combined with maroon or blue-grey Mk1 or Mk2 coaches and Class 47 or 52 “Western” locomotives, among others.

 In the winter months, when Motorail services did not run, the wagons were often used in block trains for motor manufacturers, and in later years, as the Motorail services contracted, some were fitted with air-brakes and repainted into BR Bauxite for dedicated use on new car delivery trains.
 In 1979 25 such wagons were converted for wagon leasing company Railease for car transport.

 The version selected by the NGS is one of 40 converted at Swindon in 1964, and will be available in six versions (see below).
 The models will feature various different arrangements of vacuum, dual or air brake gear and either BR1 or B4 bogies according to prototype.

-The model is being produced for the NGS by Graham Farish and design work is already underway.
-The guide price is £28.00 and models can be pre-ordered now (deposit £10 per model) for anticipated delivery in the summer of 2017.
-Pre-orders received by April 30th 2017 (this date may be extended if delivery is delayed) will qualify for a discount of £2 per model ordered.
+The model is being produced for the NGS by Graham Farish .
+The guide price is £28.00 and models can be pre-ordered now (deposit £10 per model) for anticipated delivery in the first weeks of January 2018.
+Pre-orders received by a date to be announced (extended from 30th April following further information regarding delivery) will qualify for a discount of £2 per model ordered.

 The NGS is also exploring the possibility of producing/sourcing era-appropriate RTR cars allow members to run their models loaded.